kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 ## Ad-Supported Search Engines & How You Currently Pay for Search

-We always suspected the search results in "free" search engines are substantially impacted by advertisers and affiliate links that pay them to influence your results, but this became more obvious only recently with a wave of reporting led by this Wired story: [How Google Alters Search Queries to Get at Your Wallet](https://www.wired.com/story/google-antitrust-lawsuit-search-results/).
+Recent reporting in [Wired](https://www.wired.com/story/google-antitrust-lawsuit-search-results/) shed new light on how ad-supported search engines alter queries to generate more commercial outcomes.

+> Google likely alters queries billions of times a day in trillions of different variations.
+Here’s how it works.
+Say you search for “children’s clothing.”
+Google converts it, without your knowledge, to a search for “NIKOLAI-brand kidswear,” making a behind-the-scenes substitution of your actual query with a different query that just happens to generate more money for the company, and will generate results you weren’t searching for at all.
+It’s not possible for you to opt out of the substitution.
+If you don’t get the results you want, and you try to refine your query, you are wasting your time.
+This is a twisted shopping mall you can’t escape.

-The cost of ad-supported search is not free, you are paying with your time and cognitive bandwidth required to parse the ad-infested results to find what is actually relevant.
-Consider how much time you spend scrolling through initial results to pass over the results you know are meaningless.
+One has to realize that the cost of ad-supported search is not free, you are paying with your time, attention and behavior change.
 Also consider the personal information you are sharing and losing control of as you use the search services that present themselves as free.

-## Kagi Strives to Lower Cost

-All search engines have search costs, development costs, and administrative costs.
-Most search engines cover this by advertising, tracking, and selling your data.
-Currently Kagi charges about USD 1.5 cents per search and allows most people to use a paid search engine that has their best interest in mind for just $5/mo nominal fee.

 ## The Numbers Tell a Tale